 The perfect way to get your veggie quota in a super delicious way!
-This wonderful coconut curry-based dish is loaded with healthy veggies, lean protein and fabulous flavor!
+This wonderful Chicken, Carrot and Chickpea Coconut Curry is loaded with healthy veggies, lean protein and fabulous flavor!

 Well, maybe a few more things...

 I said this curry was loaded with fabulous flavor.
 It starts out with onions, garlic, curry powder, fresh ginger and lemongrass all sautéed together in a few spoonfuls of coconut oil.
 Sautéing all these ingredients together, helps them "bloom" which just means their flavor is intensified.
 There's also a splash of fish sauce.
 A word about fish sauce: DO NOT smell it.
 Take it from me, it stinks.
 But just a dash adds delicious, authentic Thai flavor that can't be obtained with anything else.

 You'll definitely get your quota of veggies in this one-pot wonder.
 There's onions, carrots and potatoes in the sauce.
 After simmering in chicken broth until nice and tender, these veggies are pureed until silky smooth with an immersion or regular blender.
 Then there are more veggies; another generous helping of carrots and lots of healthy chickpeas are simmered again until tender.

 At this point you're almost done.
 My favorite technique for keeping chicken super tender in a dish like this is so simple.
 You just slip thin-sliced, bite-size pieces of chicken into the simmering sauce, bring it back to a simmer, cover the pot and turn off the heat.
 Walk away for 10 minutes and when you return, the chicken will be perfectly done and melt-in-your-mouth tender.
 Chicken tends to get tough and dry when it's over-cooked - that doesn't happen with this easy method!